 Password Test Case Guidelines

 Each web app should have guidelines on the choice of password users should have for better security.
 So, consider the following test scenarios for the password text field.

 - Check if the password length is displayed for the field.

 - Check if the app has some guidelines for password strength.

 - Check if the app informs you which characters are allowed and which are not.

-- Check if the password text fields allow or restrict you from entering not allowed characters.
+- Check if the password text fields allow or restrict you from entering characters that are not allowed.

 You can also check some of the popular cloud apps’ other secure password fields.
 This gives you an idea of how to test the password field better for your use.
 The above-explained password field test cases should be enough to start your test document.
 You can add more test content, data, and scenarios to the document.

-Feel free to let me know if you have any other suggestions for the discussion regarding password validation test cases.
-I’d appreciate your comments, and please feel to share this with your friends.
+Let me know if you have any suggestions regarding password validation test cases.
+I’d appreciate your comments, and please feel free to share this with your friends.